DoJun-Park/DoJun-Park/README.md

 ## Hello, I'm DoJun! 👋
 Welcome to my GitHub place.
-I am a senior majoring in computer Science and Engineering.
+I am a senior majoring in **computer Science and Engineering**.
 I'm interested in **cloud and blockchain**.
 I like to learn and share new technologies.

 ### 🚶‍♂ Experience